 - Limits earth fault current and subsequent effects on the connected equipment

-- Current and voltage are in phase, So if ground fault is in air (insulator failure) it is self extinguishing
+- Current and voltage are in phase, So if a ground fault is in the air (insulator failure) it is self-extinguishing

 - Solidly Grounded Systems: Direct connection for systems with Ro<=X1 and Xo<=3X1

 The Equipment grounding refers to interconnection and grounding of all non-electrical metallic elements of a system